-[Eight letters were added to this collection in September 2012; two letters were added in January 2013.
+[Eight letters were added in September 2012; two letters were added in January 2013.
 Additional letters are currently being edited ]

 These letters from Rachel Alice Miller (1891-1970) to her aunt, Mina Miller Edison, cover the years 1914-1929, with one additional letter from 1939.
 Most of the letters are undated or partially dated.
 The earliest item an Easter card from 1914addresses Mina's misgivings about the upcoming marriage of her daughter, Madeleine, to John Eyre Sloane.
 An undated letter from May 1916 mentions Mina's anxiety about her sixty-nine-year-old husband marching in the Preparedness Day Parade in New York City.
 (These parades were frequently targets of antiwar radicals; ten people were killed and forty wounded in a bombing during a parade in San Francisco two months later.)
 Three additional undated letters written during World War I contain comments on the service of her brother, Robert Jr., and cousin, Lewis II, in the U.S. Army; Rachel's and Mina's contrasting views on women's suffrage; possible wartime shortages of linen that might deprive Rachel and her mother of their livelihood.
 There are also remarks by Rachel about the likely duration of the war.